joshuaekingsbury/xmmpipe/README.md

 # xmmpipe

-Scripts for working through XMM-Newton observation processing pipelines
+Scripts for working through XMM-Newton observation processing pipelines for extended sources

 \*\*Note: There is a limitation to number of regions that may be used for filtering if regions are passed to \<[pn][mos]spectra\> as a boolean expression as this pipeline currently does.
 This limit is due to the fact that the expression is stored in the fits file header and is limited to 1024 char/bytes in length/size.
 There are work arounds I will implement in the future.
 NOTE: \<evselect\> does not have this limitation